resilientree/word-compass-thesaurus/README.md

 - **Sentiment Slider**: Negative to positive alternatives

 ### **Smart Features**
-- **Find More**: Get additional synonyms without losing previous results
+- **Find More**: Click Find again to add more words to your collection
 - **Visual Feedback**: Smooth animations and loading states
 - **Copy to Clipboard**: Click any word to copy it instantly
 - **Mobile Optimized**: Responsive design for all devices